Radiative decay of heavy-light mesons from lattice QCD

 We then perform a combined continuum and chiral extrapolation with respect to $a^2$ and $m_\pi^2$ using the following empirical form:

 where $A$ and $B$ are free parameters.
-When performing the extrapolation using Eq.~(\ref{eq19}), for $g_{D^{\ast+} D^+ \gamma}$ and $g_{D_s^{\ast +} D^+_s \gamma}$, we find $\chi^2/\text{dof} < 0.3$, confirming that the extrapolation form describes our data well.
-In contrast, the fit for $g_{D^{\ast0} D^0 \gamma}$ gives $\chi^2.\text{dof} = 1.7$.
+When performing the extrapolation using Eq.~(\ref{eq19}), for $g_{D^{\ast+} D^+ \gamma}$ and $g_{D_s^{\ast +} D^+_s \gamma}$, we find $\chi^2/\text{dof} < 0.7$, confirming that the extrapolation form describes our data well.
+In contrast, the fit for $g_{D^{\ast0} D^0 \gamma}$ gives $\chi^2/\text{dof} = 1.7$.
 We also use a modified form with a logarithmic term inspired by chiral perturbation theory

-Due to the constraint from the C48P14 ensemble, which has a physical pion mass, the central values from the new extrapolation change slightly.
-We treat these differences as systematic uncertainties arising from the chiral extrapolation for $g_{D^{\ast+} D^+ \gamma}$ and $g_{D_s^{\ast +} D^+_s \gamma}$.
-However, for $g_{D^{\ast0} D^0 \gamma}$, the $\chi^2/{\text{dof}}$ of this form is still around 1.4, which remains relatively high for a fit with only a few degrees of freedom.
+The feasibility of performing such an extrapolation for $g_{D^{\ast+} D^+ \gamma}$ and $g_{D_s^{\ast +} D^+_s \gamma}$ stems from the inclusion of the C48P14 ensemble, which imposes a stringent constraint on the chiral logarithm term.
+As illustrated in Fig.~\ref{fig:coupling_compare} of the Appendix, the addition of this physical-mass ensemble leads to a substantial reduction in the uncertainties when the chiral logarithm term is considered.
+Furthermore, by comparing the results obtained with and without these terms, we are able to perform a rigorous evaluation of the systematic uncertainty associated with the chiral extrapolation.
+However, for $g_{D^{\ast0} D^0 \gamma}$ , the $\chi^2/{\text{dof}}$ of this form is still around 1.4, which remains relatively high for a fit with only a few degrees of freedom.

 We attribute this observation to discretization effects.
 In fact, when calculating vector current matrix elements using clover fermions, improvements to the current operator should be considered; otherwise, $O(a)$ discretization errors may be significant~\cite{Becirevic:2009xp,Sint:1997jx,Gerardin:2018kpy,Heitger:2020zaq}.
 An explicit form is as follows: